Controversial Cathedral & Gregory Peck

 Although beautiful, we thought this ornate piece looked a little misplaced here at Cathedral of Our Lady of the Angels.

 You can’t miss the giant organ…or the giant chair.
 That big chair is called The Presider’s Chair.
 It’s used when the Celebrant Priest of the Eucharist is other than the Diocesan Bishop.
 The pipe organ was commissioned from Dobson Pipe Organ Builders, Ltd., of Lake City, Iowa.
-According to one authority, it is the 89th largest pipe organ in North America, and the 143rd largest in the world.
+According to one authority, it is the 89th largest pipe organ in North America and the 143rd largest in the world.

 Everything was big.

 Actually, the cathedral’s most beautiful area is the large Crypt Mausoleum on its lower level.
 It contains 6,000 spots for burials.
 It’s decorated with stained glass windows from Saint Vibiana’s Cathedral and has two new windows of guardian angels.
-Proceeds from the sale of burial spaces are placed in an endowment fund for financial stability of the cathedral.
+Proceeds from the sale of burial spaces are placed in an endowment fund for the financial stability of the cathedral.

 Notable among those entombed here are some previous bishops of Los Angeles and Saint Vibiana, a 3rd-century Roman martyr and the patron saint of Los Angeles.
 Her relics were discovered in the Roman Catacombs in 1853 and brought to Los Angeles a year later (she obviously liked our weather better here).

 The stained glass windows were beautiful.
-From their website: “The 16 large windows and 9 lunettes were crafted in the early 1920s by the Franz Mayer Company in Munich, Germany.
+From their website: “The 16 large windows and nine lunettes were crafted in the early 1920s by the Franz Mayer Company in Munich, Germany.
 They are unique, museum quality examples of the most beautiful glass of the 19th Century.”

 There were other beautiful art pieces, as well.